Facebook pixel

 Nerve Damage Attorney

-• Whiplash: Car accidents may cause whiplash, which is the sudden movement of the head that injures your neck and head.
+• Whiplash: This is one of the most common causes of nerve damage.
+Car accidents, especially read end collisions, may cause whiplash, which is the sudden movement of the head that injures your neck and head.
 The jerking motion can strain the nerves of your head and neck, causing long-term pain.

 • Cuts: Deep lacerations can slice your nerves and cause damage.
 You may encounter this scenario during an auto accident or a workplace accident.